Skip to main content

 Texas Statute of Limitations

-Toxic Exposure accidents in Kyle frequently occur along major corridors including I-35, FM 150, FM 1626, Kohlers Crossing.
+Toxic Exposure cases in Kyle frequently arise along major corridors including I-35, FM 150, FM 1626, Kohlers Crossing.
 Kyle has a population of over 55,000 residents and was one of the fastest-growing cities in the United States between 2010 and 2020

 • Kyle sits along the I-35 corridor between Austin and San Marcos, making it a major commuter city with heavy daily traffic